alfredbaudisch/pardall_markdown/README.md

 ### Why does it use Ecto?
 - Being used for Post validation and a lot of `embedded_schemas` and the power of `cast_embed`.
 - If needed, an optional database layer may be added in the future.

+## Who's using?
+- [Pardall](https://pardall.xyz/): this is [my own](https://pardall.xyz/about) [Wiki](https://pardall.xyz/wiki), which serves as a proof of concept for a website made with PardallMarkdown and Phoenix.LiveView, with Markdown files created from Joplin notes, and synced automatically from a local folder in my computer, to a production server using SyncThings.

 ## Roadmap
 - [x] Add support for custom metadata parsers ([#30](https://github.com/alfredbaudisch/pardall_markdown/issues/30)).